demandchain/developer.offerengine.com/content/v1/targeted_emails/batches.md

 : _String_ Partners api_key

 deal_id
-: _String_ Deal slug that this batch is bound to
+: _String_ Deal id that this batch is bound to

 user_ids
-: _Array_ Of strings containing the user slugs to include in the batch
+: _Array<String>_ User ids to include in the batch

 mode
-: _String_ Either "suppress" to make sure the users are not sent a daily update email or "augment" to send email as usual
+: _String ('suppress'|'augment')_ Either "suppress" to make sure the users are not sent a daily update email on the send_at day, or "augment" to allow sending the daily update to be sent that day.

 send_at
-: _String_ Date the batch should be scheduled for
+: _String_ UTC Time the batch delivery should be scheduled for.
+Must be after tonight midnight and before tomorrow midnight.

 ### Response